sugarlabs/musicblocks/js/guide_addingblocks.md

 * `oneArgMathWithLabelBlock`: E.g., box
 * `twoArgMathBlock`: E.g., plus, minus, multiply, divide.
 These are also expandable.
 * `valueBlock`: E.g., number, string.
 Value blocks get DOM textareas associated with them so their values can be edited by the user.
-* `mediuniquenameBlock`: E.g., media.
+* `mediaBlock`: E.g., media.
 Media blocks invoke a chooser and a thumbnail image is overlayed to represent the data associated with the block.
 * `flowClampZeroArgBlock`: E.g., start.
 A "child" flow is docked in an expandable clamp.
 There are no additional arguments and no flow above or below.
 * `flowClampOneArgBlock`: E.g., repeat.
 Unlike action, there is a flow above and below.
 * `flowClampBooleanArgBlock`: E.g., if.
 A "child" flow is docked in an expandable clamp.
 The additional argument is a boolean.
 There is flow above and below.